How to reach me

 CONTRIBUTING EDITOR, MIT Technology Review

-I write features on a variety of technology topics, including Internet media and advertising, television, social networks, online payments, manufacturing, robotics, and artificial intelligence.
+* Write features, news stories, and analysis on a wide variety of technology topics, including Internet media and advertising, television, social networks, online payments, manufacturing, robotics, and artificial intelligence.

 SILICON VALLEY BUREAU CHIEF, BusinessWeek